PardeeCenterDU/CADET-issue-tracker/README.md

 Selected Leader XYZ's biographical information
 Click "Add Note" on the date of birth
 Type information and click "Enter Information"
-Chrome crashes and restarts (no error message to screenshot).
+Chrome crashes and restarts, so no error message to screenshot.

 Reproducible on another device?
 (Y/N): Yes.